mongodb-js/learn-mongodb-docs/README.md

 * run `make`

 ## How to add a new version

+> **NOTE:** Documentation generation changed with version 4.0 and later.
+> The repo contains the command to generate the docs with `npm run build:docs`.
+>
+> Take a look at the `generate_4_0_docs` task in the Makefile
+> There is no longer an `api` subdirectory in the 4.0 version the API docs are just in the top level.
+> The reference docs are now maintained by the docs team and we link to their site instead.

 This assumes that you are adding a new minor version `3.4`